-With the impact of coronavirus being felt across our city, the Aberdeen COVID-19 Emergency Appeal has been set up by The Lord Provost's Charitable Trust to help raise as much moneyas possible for our city's charitable organisations.
+In March 2020, Aberdeen, along with the rest of the world, faced the unprecedented situation of a global pandemic.
+With the impact of coronavirus being felt across the city, the Aberdeen COVID-19 Emergency Appeal was set up by the Lord Provost’s Charitable Trust.

 The Lord Provost’s Charitable Trust believes that established local charities are best placed to get the funding to those who need it most in these unprecedented times.